eclipse-embed-cdt/web-jekyll/pages/debug/jlink.md

 ### Missing or wrong jlink_path

-The first failure to start a debug session is missing to enter the J-Link path.
+The most common failure to start a debug session is a missing or incorrect J-Link path.
 Without it, the launching sequence will complain *Cannot run program "/JLinkGDBServer"*.